top of page

 Timeline

-August - Kick-off meeting of the working group
+September - Kick-off meeting of the working group

-October-November - Info sessions hosted throughout Oakland
+October-December - Listening sessions hosted throughout Oakland

 January - Report published and shared publicly